lief-project/LIEF/doc/sphinx/installation.rst

   * Shared library
   * Headers

-To install the static or shared library you have to copy them in the right folder.
+To install the static or shared library one have to copy them in the right folder.
 For instance, on Linux it would be in ``/usr/lib`` and ``/usr/include``.

 Python